COVID-19: Compensation for fixed expenses

 The Danish Business Authority administers the compensation scheme and is responsible for distributing compensation achieved pursuant to the scheme.

-In order to achieve compensation under the scheme, a company must submit a digital application attaching a statement which confirms:
+In order to achieve compensation under the scheme, a business must submit a digital application attaching a statement including:

-- The company's expected fixed expenses during the Compensation Period.
+- The expected fixed expenses during the Compensation Period.

-- The company's COVID-19-related revenue loss during the Compensation Period.
+- The expected COVID-19-related revenue loss during the Compensation Period and justification that the revenue loss is due to the COVID-19 outbreak.

-The statement must be made either for the entire Compensation Period or a part thereof, and the calculation of the expected revenue losses must be made with reference to the same period in 2019.
+- The statement must be made for the entire Compensation Period, and the calculation of the expected revenue losses must be made with reference to the same period in 2019 if possible.

 The statement must be endorsed by an auditor.
 If the application for compensation is approved, compensation can also be obtained for 80 % of the cost of the fees associated with endorsement.